openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/postcentralGyrus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Postcentral gyrus' is a gyrus.
-It is part of the parietal lobe.
+   :definition: Is a gyrus.
+Is part of the parietal lobe. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002581) ('is_a' and 'relationship')]
    :description: Component of the parietal lobe.
 The appearance and disappearance of the central sulcus were the rostral and caudal boundaries of the postcentral gyrus respectively.
-The medial and lateral boundaries were the lateral bank of the precentral gyrus and the lateral fissure and/or the medial bank of the superior parietal gyrus respectively (Christine Fennema-Notestine).
+The medial and lateral boundaries were the lateral bank of the precentral gyrus and the lateral fissure and/or the medial bank of the superior parietal gyrus respectively (Christine Fennema-Notestine). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002581)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0109070
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002581#postcentral-gyrus-1
    :name: postcentral gyrus